Table of Contents

-So let’s dive into long term investment vs. short term investment.
+So let’s dive into short term vs long term investment.
 We’ll understand what they are, and how they differ, and take a look at some of the best options available for each.

 Differences Between Short Term Investment vs. Long Term Investment